 - App builds and compiles without errors or missing dependencies.

-- Second class is fully tested and all tests pass.
+- Both classes are fully tested and all tests pass.

 - DAO pattern was implemented.

 - Spark routes follow RESTful conventions for both old and new classes.
 Routing was updated to reflect the new class.

 - Application works as expected: Object properties are displayed correctly on

 .hbs templates.
 No 404 or 500 server errors.